-In this blog post, we will discuss what marijuana does to your brain!
+This blog post will discuss what marijuana does to your brain!

 Cannabinoid Receptors in the Brain

 Marijuana binds to cannabinoid receptors in the brain.
-These receptors are part of the endocannabinoid system, which is involved in a variety of physiological processes including pain, appetite, mood, and memory.
+These receptors are part of the endocannabinoid system, which involves various physiological processes, including pain, appetite, mood, and memory.

 THC (tetrahydrocannabinol) is the primary psychoactive component of marijuana.
 THC binds to cannabinoid receptors and activates them.
 This leads to the psychoactive effects of marijuana.